adam-torok/code4flow-test/code4flow/README.md

 Setting up the project:

 1. make a new .env file, than copy the .env.example into that file
-2. add mailtrap user to .env
+2. add your mailtrap user to .env --- important for admin crud
 3. run command: 'php artisan key:generate'
 4. run command: 'composer install'
 5. run command: 'npm install'